-When we prioritize the important things, we live and breath the essence of self-care.
+When we prioritize the important things, we live and breathe the essence of self-care.
 Unlike we’re lead to believe, self-care isn’t just candlelit baths and face masks.
 Self-care means building a life that sparks joy.
 Said differently: self-care isn’t living in a constant state of burn out, running on coffee and cortisol every morning, or working a stressful job.
 At the end of the day, we must acknowledge that self-care is productive.
 As we create our productive new month routine, we need to think about our feel-good habits—movement, meditation, listening to a podcast on a leisure walk, etc. At the end of the day, a productive month includes daily self-care.
 The more efficient, intentional, and productive we are with our time, the more ease and rest we can fit into our days.

 This article contains affiliate links.
 Thank you for supporting Wellness with Edie!

 This article is for informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and we recommend that you always consult with your healthcare provider.